EgorGrib/BookList/README.md

 # BookList
 The web application allows users to track the progress of reading books, developed on the ASP.NET Core platform using the Minimal APIs.
-After registering a user, you can perform CRUD operations with books, set the reading status (for reading, in progress, read).
+After registering a user, you can perform CRUD operations with books, set the reading status (to read, in progress, completed).

 ## Authentication and Authorization